Where is the methane on Mars coming from ? Image Credit: NASA

 Well, if someone believes in ET visiting, your plunge won't make a difference to that belief a bit.
 I just hope for life to be found elsewhere.
 The whole new science that would open, of finding something that began same as here and is evolving differently elsewhere intrigues me.
 If reincarnation is true, I wouldn't mind coming back and studying that for a career, I think, if we are taking this topic off the original rails..
 Or maybe be a real rock star, for once.
 IDK

 Even microbial life on Mars would be a scientific earthquake.
 That's why this story is noteworthy, even if that life, as indicated, is a mere possibility, at the moment.
 If life should be found on Mars it would be possible, eventually, to get a sense of the connection, or the lack of it between life on the two worlds.
 If all life on Earth originated on Mars, or all life on Mars came from Earth, then there would be an apparent 'family resemblance' between life on the two worlds; the same sort of genetic likeness that is known to connect all known life on Earth.
-If that resemblance is lacking...
+If that resemblance...
 [More]

 Are the scientists worried about Martian Global Warming?
 Did they limit where the methane came from, geographically?
 I mean, it would have to be right next to the rover to be close enough to go check on.